Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-Monday.md

 | **monday_to_spira** | monday.com -> Spira | monday.com -> Spira | monday.com -> Spira |
 | **spira_to_monday** | Spira -> monday.com | Spira -> monday.com | (ignored) |

-#### Synchronization Notes
+!!! info "Synchronization Note"

      **Description Handling**: Due to the nature of text fields in monday.com (which only support plain text), descriptions will only be synced from monday.com to Spira **on creation**, but will sync from Spira to monday.com **all the time** (continuous update).

-**User Synchronization**
-Tracking field ownership maps across platforms according to your choice of configuration:
+     **User Synchronization**: Tracking field ownership maps across platforms according to your choice of configuration:

-* **Auto-Map Users:** Automatically pairs users across platforms, provided their usernames are identical in both systems.
+     - Auto-Map Users: Automatically pairs users across platforms, provided their usernames are identical in both systems.

-* **Manual User Mapping:** Required if usernames differ.
+     - Manual User Mapping: Required if usernames differ.
 Navigate to *Administration > Users > View Edit Users > Data Mapping*.
 Under the *Monday.com Data-Sync* option, enter the exact display name of the user as it appears in monday.com to map the Creator and Owner (People column) fields.

 ## Configuring the Plug-In
 Now that the data synchronization service / application itself is set up, we are ready to move to the next step.
 You need to tell Spira how to access your *monday.com* app.
 Inside Spira, go to the Administration page (as a system admin) and navigate to Integration > Data Synchronization.
 Check if you see a plug-in called **MondayDataSync**.